 In 1994, even before she left to go to Studio Alpha, Kaveri started putting together a country kiln, work space, and clay mixing/making area in her parent’s back yard, with the help of Hans Kaushik.

 After 2 years in Pondicherry, learning from Ray Meeker, she returned to Chennai in 1998 and had a better idea of how to set up a studio, and what she needed and/or wanted to make in it.
 Within a year, though, she once again went to Pondicherry, to work at GBP, for Ray Meeker.

 In 2000, once Kaveri returned to Chennai, she decided to start building a small 8 cu.ft. gas kiln at her studio.
-However that was put on hold as she was having a baby, and soon after, in 2002, her parents were re-building their house, where her studio was located.
-So Studio Mannangatti, moved temporarily to a rented garage space in Thiruvanmiyur, and then moved back to a roof top space in the rebuilt version of her parents’ house, in 2003.
+However that was put on hold during her pregnancy, and soon after, in 2002, Studio Mannangatti, had to move temporarily to a rented garage in Thiruvanmiyur, as her parents’ house was being rebuilt.
+It then moved back to a roof top space in the rebuilt version of the house, in 2003.

 Since then it has been at this roof top space.
-She now has a kick wheel, and a small 8 cu. ft., 4 burner, gas fired kiln.
-She initially taught students at this space, but due to space constraints, she no longer teaches from here.
-All teaching and workshop activity has moved to Pothole at The Farm.
+She now has a kick wheel, a small 8 cu. ft., 4 burner, gas fired kiln, a small glaze lab, and a front display area.